DistDF: Time-Series Forecasting Needs Joint-Distribution Wasserstein Alignment: Experiments

 \subsection{Ablation studies}

-\autoref{tab:system_ablation_app} examines the two components in the joint-distribution Wasserstein discrepancy~\eqref{eq:bw}: mean alignment and covariance alignment.
-The main findings are as follows: \begin{itemize}[leftmargin=*] \item DistDF$^\dagger$ augments DF by aligning only the means of the joint distributions, omitting the $\mathcal{B}(\cdot)$ in~\eqref{eq:bw}.
-This approach outperforms DF, illustrating that mean alignment of joint distributions can improve the alignment of the conditional distributions between label and forecast sequence. \item DistDF$^\ddagger$ improves DF by aligning only the variance of joint distributions, exclusively involving $\mathcal{B}(\cdot)$ in~\eqref{eq:bw}.
-This approach also leads to improvements over DF in most cases, illustrating that variance alignment of joint distributions improves the alignment of the conditional distributions. \item DistDF combines both mean and variance alignment for comprehensive joint distribution matching.
-It yields the best results, demonstrating a synergistic effect when both components are integrated. \end{itemize}
+In this section, we examine two components of the Wasserstein discrepancy in~\eqref{eq:bw}: mean alignment and covariance alignment.
+The results are presented in \autoref{tab:system_ablation_app} with key observations as follows: \begin{itemize}[leftmargin=*] \item Mean alignment improves conditional distribution matching.
+DistDF$^\dagger$ augments DF by aligning the means of joint distributions via the mean difference term in \eqref{eq:bw}.
+It outperforms DF, indicating that mean alignment facilitates conditional distribution alignment between label and forecast sequences. \item Covariance alignment also enhances conditional distribution alignment.
+DistDF$^\ddagger$ enhances DF by aligning the variance of joint distributions via the $\mathcal{B}(\cdot)$ term in \eqref{eq:bw}.
+It also yields improvements over DF in most cases, suggesting that variance alignment facilitates conditional distribution alignment. \item Combining both components achieves synergistic gains.
+DistDF integrates both mean and covariance alignment for comprehensive joint distribution matching.
+It achieves the best performance, demonstrating a synergistic effect when both components are combined for alignment. \end{itemize}